 A perfect buying environment is what sets the prospect into buying mood.

-Let’s say you want to sell health products, would you sell them at electronics store?
+Let’s say you want to sell health products.
+Would you sell them at an electronics store?
 Obviously not.

-When it comes to an offline store, the prospect already enters into a fixed environment.
-You can’t control the environment.
+When it comes to an offline store, the prospect already enters a fixed environment.
+You can’t control the setting.